dmd-program/dmd-100/projects/narrative/deliver_iterate.md

 4. Record the changes that you made to the hypertext narrative.
 4. Publish the HTML file.

-## Report in
+## Post work to the Studio

-1. Upload the Twine HTML file (or ZIP file if you have multiple assets) to box.psu.edu:
+1. Upload the exported Twine HTML file (or ZIP file if you have multiple assets).
-2. Once you have uploaded to Box, write the changes you made along with shared download link (The Share button in Box) to Studio.
-Ensure the link is working and publicly accessible.